Candidates with Diabetes

 What access arrangements require approval?

-- Pause-the-clock rest breaks - candidates entitled to rest breaks during public examinations may apply to sit the UCATSA, which has the standard UCAT test timings, with 20 minutes available for pause-the-clock breaks.
+• Pause-the-clock rest breaks - if you require rest breaks you may apply to sit the UCATSA, which has the standard UCAT test timings, with 20 minutes available for pause-the-clock breaks.

 *These arrangements require a separate room which is subject to test centre availability.